idank/holykeebs-docs/guides/buyers-guide/index.md

 Covers can be mounted on trackpoints and OLEDs for a better look / protection.
 All of our covers are laser cut acrylic in glossy, matte or translucent colors.

 ![covers](./covers.jpg)

+## Keyball

+Most of the guide above applies to Keyball lineup of keyboards as well, it stands out in a few ways described below.

+First, it's worth noting that our Keyball differ from the one sold by Yushakobo / Shirogane Lab.
+In terms of cosmetics, we use black PCBs, different thickness acrylic plates and different M2 screws.
+Additionally, we use Sea-Picro.
+The rest is identical.

+### 34mm Trackball

+Keyball uses a 34mm trackball that's not included in your purchase.
+There are many color options to choose from, and the ones made by [Perixx are a popular choice](https://www.amazon.com/Perixx-PERIPRO-303-GLG-Trackball-Compatible/dp/B07BDHK2MR).

+### Thumb Cluster

+Keyball has a unique thumb cluster that allows either Kailh's choc low profile or MX switches.
+If you're building the keyboard yourself and you're not sure which one, add a pack of low profile hotswap sockets to your order to have both options.

+### LEDs

+We are doing a trial run of offering LEDs as part of our kits / build service.
+You can either get the LEDs unsoldered or soldered.
+There's an additional build charge on top of the build service cost for soldering LEDs due to the amount of extra work required.

 ## More